-The municipality is allocated the grant under Schedule 5B and does not have the licence to provide electricity, It is constructing the asset on behalf of Eskom.
-The munipality is constructing the asset on behalf of Eskom incurred.
+The municipality is allocated the grant under Schedule 5B and does not have the licence to provide electricity.
+It is constructing the asset on behalf of Eskom.
+The INEP Construction Contract Expenses consists mainly of costs incurred to obtain goods and services from suppliers or subcontractors for the construction of Eletrification Infrastructure.

+The INEP Construction Contract Revenue is recognised on a stage of completion based on the costs incurred.
 There are no contracts accounted for as work in progress given that costs are expensed when incurred.

-The INEP Construction Contract Expenses consists mainly of costs incurred to obtain goods and services from suppliers or subcontractors for the construction of Eletrification Infrastructure.

-The INEP Construction Contract Revenue is recognised on a stage of completion based on the costs